choojs/choo-handbook/content/your-first-choo-app/README.md

 ## Summary

-🏁 Woah, we just finished building `choo-animals`!
-Congratulations ✨
+Woah, we just finished building `choo-animals`.
+Congratulations!

 I hope you had a lot of fun making this app, just as much as I had fun writing this guide.